sissi9903/Getting-and-Cleaning-Data-Course-Project/README.md

 - a code book (CodeBook.md file) providing information about row and processed data, variables and all the transformations performed to create a tidy dataset
 - the resulting tidy dataset (tidy.txt)

+## Project Aims
+The purpose of this project is to create a tidy dataset from UCI HAR data that contains only the average of the mean and standard deviation of each measurement for each activity and each subject.

 ## R script

 The R script, run_analysis.R, creates the desired tidy dataset by implementing the following steps: